t-davidson/computational-sociology/README.md

 ## Setting up the computational stack

 This section will help to familiarize students with the tools we will be using throughout the semester.
-Please read it carefully and ensure you have completed the checklist by the second week of classes.
+Please read it carefully and ensure you have completed the following checklist by the second week of classes.

+#### Checklist
+  - Install RStudio
+    - Install `tidyverse` package
+  - Setup Github integration
+    - Make an account on Github
+    - Install Git
+    - Sync with RStudio
+    - Clone course repository

 I have an up-to-date copy of the syllabus [here](https://github.com/t-davidson/computational-sociology/blob/main/2024/course-materials/syllabus/syllabus.pdf).
 Here you will find links to all of the readings for the semester.
 All of the books are available for free online.
 Below are some helpful resources for learning about R, RStudio, RMarkdown, and Github.